 These are course descriptions for some of the courses that are regularly taught in WGS.
 For the current list of courses offered, see the course schedule.

 101. Window on Women’s, Gender, and Sexuality Studies.
 (1h)

-An opportunity to experience and reflect analytically in writing on the diverse cultural and intellectual life of Wake Forest, with an emphasis on women’s and gender studies’ events and topics.
+An opportunity to experience and reflect analytically in writing on the diverse cultural and intellectual life of Wake Forest, with an emphasis on Women’s, Gender, and Sexuality Studies’ events and topics.
 Pass/Fail Only.

-Interdisciplinary course, taught by women’s and gender studies faculty representing at least two fields, that integrates materials from the humanities and the sciences.
+Interdisciplinary course, taught by Women’s, Gender, and Sexuality Studies faculty representing at least two fields, that integrates materials from the humanities and the sciences.
 Topics include critical methods and practical solutions, history and theory of women’s and gender studies, women in culture and society, and cross-cultural issues of gender, ethnicity, social class, disability, and sexual orientation.
 (CD)

 A capstone, research-centered study of questions raised by women’s and gender studies on an interdisciplinary topics, such as women’s health issues, international women’s issues, lesbian and gay culture and theory, women and the arts, etc. May be repeated for credit if topic differs.